-Pink Lemonade Recipe.
-A refreshing, sweet and slightly tart summer beverage to enjoy on hot summer days.
-Ever wonder what makes the lemonade pink? #pinklemonaderecipe #lemonaderecipe #pinklemonade
+Bright Refreshing Pink Lemonade – a sweet and slightly tart summer beverage to refresh your thirst on a hot summer day.
+Ever wonder what makes the lemonade pink?

 I used to wonder what made pink lemonade pink, because I’d never seen a pink lemon and I lived in California where you can find the strangest fruit.
 After a little research I discovered that pink lemonade is just lemonade with a little color added.